bcfletcher/bcfletcher.github.io/README.md

 This web page is primarily here so that Google will index my Github repos.

-My Lego Project can be found at https://github.com/bcfletcher/lego_projects
+My Lego Projects can be found at <a href="https://github.com/bcfletcher/lego_projects">https://github.com/bcfletcher/lego_projects</a>

-My Halloween Project can be found at https://github.com/bcfletcher/Halloweeen-Projects
+My Halloween Projects can be found  <a href="https://github.com/bcfletcher/Halloweeen-Projects">https://github.com/bcfletcher/Halloweeen-Projects</a>